Npretious/FCC-Responsive-Web-Design/README.md

 ## Cat Photo App Webpage

-### In the first course, I completed a cat photo application webpage based in HTML.
+### In this, I completed a cat photo application webpage based in HTML.

 ## Camper Cafe Menu

-### In the second course, I completed a cafe menu for a coffee shop.
+### In this course, I completed a cafe menu for a coffee shop.
 For substance, this was done using HTML, and CSS.

 ## CSS Coloured Markers

-### In the third course, I utilized different CSS applications to create a set of coloured markers.
+### In this course, I utilized different CSS applications to create a set of coloured markers.

+## Survey Form

+### I

+## Product Landing Page

+### I